slaetthult/TempoRun/README.md

       polyfill-intersection-observer<br>
       polyfill-object-fit

-To enable object-fit: cover on images for older browsers add
+To enable object-fit: cover on images and videos for older browsers add
 ``` bash
 data-object-fit="cover"
 ```